Fishers Event Center

 The Fishers Event Center is an arena in Fishers, Indiana.
 It is owned by the City of Fishers.
 The arena is the new home of the Indy Fuel of the ECHL.

-As well as the Fuel, Fishers Event Center hosts the Indy Ignite of the Pro Volleyball Federation, the Fishers Freight of the Indoor Football League, concerts, and high school graduations.
+As well as the Fuel, Fishers Event Center hosts the Indy Ignite of Major League Volleyball, the Fishers Freight of the Indoor Football League, concerts, and high school graduations.

 Inside of the arena before a game between the Fuel and Cincinnati Cyclones, January 18, 2025.